QualitySushi/osrs-simulator/README.md

 subsequent search requests are served from this in-memory cache so the database is only queried when a specific record is requested.

-Database connections are pooled.
-Tune pool behaviour with the following environment variables:
+Database connections are created on demand.
+Control connection behaviour with the following environment variables:

-- `DB_POOL_SIZE` – Maximum number of open connections (default `5`).
 - `DB_CONNECTION_TIMEOUT` – Connection timeout in seconds (default `30`).
 - `DB_MAX_RETRIES` – Number of connection retries for transient failures (default `3`).

 The async database layer uses `aioodbc`, so the appropriate ODBC driver must be installed on the host system.
-Ensure these environment variables are set before starting the API so the connection pool can connect successfully.
+Ensure these environment variables are set before starting the API so the database connection can be established successfully.

 🔄 API Reference
 Calculate DPS